 10. Binh Tay Market (Cho Lon)

-One of the landmarks of Ho Chi Minh, Binh Tay is one of the must visit places in Saigon.
-Constructed in 1930 makes it one of the oldest markets in Saigon.
-The unique oriental architecture of the market has also caught the eye of movie directors as the market has been featured in several blockbuster films.
+One of the landmarks of Ho Chi Minh, Binh Tay is one of the must-visit places in Saigon.
+Constructed in 1930 makes it one of the oldest markets in Saigon that are still operating today.
+The unique Asian architecture of the market has also caught the eye of movie directors as the market has featured in several blockbuster films.

 Located in the busiest commercial center of Saigon makes the action here relentless.
 The market is open from 2–3 am to 9–10 pm every single day of the year.
 Due to its proximity to Chinatown, you will find delicious Chinese delicacies such as roast duck and deep-fried fishcakes.

 The prices at Binh Tay Market are also known to be very reasonable for both foreigners and locals.

 Address: 57A Thap Muoi Street, Ward 2, District 6, Ho Chi Minh City

 Best Tours to Discover the Markets in Saigon

 Ho Chi Minh City is a vibrant and exciting city with plenty of activities and things to do.
 Day tours are popular throughout the city, and there are abundant tours to choose from.
 Whether you are looking for food, culture, or history tour, you’ll find it in Ho Chi Minh City.